michael-milette/moodle-local_aiid/README.md

 **Does AIID log course generation requests?**

 Not yet.
-However it will in the future for security audit reasons.
+However, it will in the future for security audit reasons.

 **Are there any security considerations?**